Coarse extrinsic curvature of Riemannian submanifolds: General Riemannian submanifolds

 In the statement of the theorem, $\II_{x_0}(w_1,w_2)$ is the vector of second fundamental form.
 In the proof exclusively, $\II_{ij}(\alpha,\beta)$ denotes the $ij$-component of the second fundamental form with respect to the Fermi frame at Fermi coordinates $\alpha,\beta$.

 \coarseextrinsiccurvature

-\begin{remark} We point out two special cases: \begin{itemize} \item If the submanifold has codimension 1 with a normal vector field $\mathbf{n}$ on the submanifold, then the orthonormal eigenbasis of $\<\II_{x_0}(\cdot,\cdot),\mathbf{n}(x_0)\>$, i.e. the basis of principal curvature directions, satisfies the condition $\II_{x_0}(e_i,e_j) = \mathbf{0}$ for $i\neq j$.
-In general codimension such a basis may not exist for a general submanifold, hence the assumption on the second fundamental form needs to be made. \item If the submanifold has dimension 1 then the condition on the second fundamental form is trivially satisfied as there are no submanifold directions other than that of the curve itself.
+\begin{remark} We point out two special cases: \begin{itemize} \item If the submanifold has dimension 1 then the condition on the second fundamental form is trivially satisfied as there are no submanifold directions other than that of the curve itself.
 In this case